mrz1836/paymail-inspector/examples/examples.md

   -s, --service string      Service name in the SRV record (default "bsvalias") -d, --skip-dnssec         Skip checking DNSSEC of the target
-      --skip-ssl            Skip checking SSL of the target -w, --weight int          Weight value that is found in the SRV record (default 10)
+      --skip-ssl            Skip checking SSL of the target --skip-srv            Skip checking SRV record of the main domain -w, --weight int          Weight value that is found in the SRV record (default 10)
 ```